qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Regarding output formats, all formats supported by |qg| as output can be used, both for raster and vector layers.
-Some providers do not support certain formats, but all can export to common raster layer formats that can later be transformed by |qg| automatically.
+Some providers do not support certain formats, but all can export to common  formats that can later be transformed by |qg| automatically.
 As in the case of input layers, if this conversion is needed, that might increase the processing time.

-If the extension of the filename specified when calling an algorithm does not match the extension of any of the formats supported by |qg|, then a suffix will be added to set a default format.
-In the case of raster layers, the :file:`.tif` extension is used, while :file:`.shp` is used for vector layers.

 A note on vector layer selections
 ---------------------------------